Trepanning: Ancient China

 Before 2007, archaeological evidence of trepanation in ancient China was nonexistent.
 Since Chinese culture mainly focuses only on traditional Chinese medicine that usually entails non-surgical treatments such as acupuncture, balancing Qigong, cupping, herbal remedies, etc. The resulting misconception was that trepanation was not practiced in ancient China.
+Trepanned skulls have been found since the 1940s throughout China.
+Some of these skulls have dated back to the 3rd and 1st century BCE.
 However, in 2007, Han and Chen from the Institute of Archeology, Chinese Academy of Social Sciences looked at six trepanned skulls spanning between the Neolithic period through the Bronze and Iron Ages (c.
 5000–2000 years ago) found in five different locations.
 Along with the discovery of these trepanned skulls, another collection of 13 trepanned skulls was discovered and dated to 3,000 years ago.
 In 2015, an intact 3,600-year-old mummy with a trepanned skull was discovered.
 Meanwhile, the oldest trepanned skull (M382) analysed by Han and Chen was radiocarbon dated to around 5,000 years ago and discovered at the Fuija site in Guangrao, Shandong.
 The skull, which belonged to an adult male, exhibited a right parietal calvarial defect (31 x 25 mm) with evidence of scraping by a trephine-like tool.
 Additionally, bone regeneration and smooth edges suggest that the subject recovered from the surgery and lived a relatively long time afterward.

 The 3,600-year-old perforated skull of a mummified female dating to 1615 BCE was found in the Xiaohe tomb in China's Xinjiang Uygur Autonomous Region.
 The only known female with a trepanned skull, it showed signs of bone spurs growth and retraction of the edges, suggesting that she also survived the surgery.
 Found in a massive burial site, this mummy was one of the hundreds found in the "Little River" Tomb complex.

 The Bronze Age was found to be the period with the largest number of trepanned skulls in ancient China.